Abraham-Dev-India/MapReduceVsSpark/README.md

 # PageRankUsingSpark
 * This project compares MapReduce with Spark on three operations - single record lookup, filter and GroupBy
 * Both the spark and mapreduce jars were compiled separately and was deployed on an EC2 instance
+* The analysis was done on a 5GB dataset and was downloaded from S3

 * COMMANDS USED